Wileybot2004/FlawlessBuddingCertusQuartzMaker/readme.txt

 --HOW TO USE--
 Install KubeJS and Required mods, including requirements for mods listed above.
-Copy the folers into your .minecraft/kubejs folder
-Run the game!
+Copy the folders into your .minecraft/kubejs folder Run the game!